drentsoft/GodotBluetooth/README.md

 func send_data(data:String) -> void
 ```

-Send data sends a `String` of data as bytes over the bluetooth socket.
+Sends a `String` of data as bytes over the bluetooth socket.

 ___